blackflux/object-treeify/README.md

 Stringify Object as tree structure

 Project was inspired by [treeify](https://github.com/notatestuser/treeify) and works almost identical.
-However the code is very short and concise.
+However the code is much shorter and more concise.

 ```
 {